andywang0607/AutoAnnotationTool/README.md

 |OpenCV| 3.4.9|

 ## Description
-AutoLabel is a graphical image annotation tool, it aim to reduce semantic segmentation label time.
+AutoAnnotationTool is a graphical image annotation tool, it aim to reduce semantic segmentation label time.
 For now, the feature list below have been implement and more function will be added continuously.